IBM-Cloud/terraform-provider-ibm/examples/ibm-bulk-vsi/README.md

 VSI is configured with private network nic only to protect from threats on the public Internet.

+The bulk_vms can not be updated and also when the bulk_vms is used one cannot update the other parameters like cores, memory, disks, flavor_key_name etc.

 To run, configure your IBM Cloud provider